 Call options provide you with the right to buy shares of a certain stock, and when you exercise the option, you actually buy the shares.
 After you tell your broker to exercise an option, you have a few days to deposit the money into your brokerage account to pay for the shares.
-With the right type of account, it's possible to exercise and then sell the shares without coming up with the cash to actually pay for them.
+With the right type of account, it's possible to exercise and then sell the shares without coming up with the cash to actually pay for them, but it's not a good idea.

 Exercising a Call Option